All Episodes

 We know who he is.

-No liberal would ever be treated like this.
+There are people no liberal would ever be treated like this.

-No matter how foul mouthed.
+No matter how foul-mouthed.

 I mean, there are rappers that own parts of NBA teams.